danieldelcore/trousers/README.md

 `;
 ```

-It's quite hard to see at a glance which state triggers which styles.
+Because it can be quite hard to see at a glance which state triggers which styles.
 The logic for a particular state can also tend to be duplicated across multiple properties.
-This is a simple example, consider the same example with multiple states like disabled, loading etc.
+This is a simple example, but consider the same example with multiple states like disabled, loading etc.

 Trousers allows you to semantically group logic for different states into predicates, which are self-contained and easy to reason about at a glance.
 It leverages the C (cascade) in CSS to determine which styles are applied to an element when one or many states are active.